-The Urban Civic Education Minor is an interdisciplinary program housed in the Department of Social and Psychological Foundations of Education.
+The Urban Civic Education Minor is an interdisciplinary program housed in the Social and Psychological Foundations of Education Department.
 The minor emphasizes civic agency and is designed to inform the student about public work, public achievement, and community organizing.
 Students are required to take a total of nineteen (19) credit hours.
 All minors are required to take SPF 203: Schools and Society, and SPF 366: Cultural Proficiency and Public Achievement.
 The minor encourages active participation through service learning and Public Achievement models and reflection in the processes of social, political, and personal change.

 Required Courses (7 credit hours)

 SPF/SOC 366 CULTURAL PROFICIENCY AND PUBLIC ACHIEVEMENT 4

 AAS 425 RACE, ETHNICITY, AND THE ADMINISTRATION OF JUSTICE

 EXE 245 COMMUNITY SERVICE WITH INDIVIDUALS WITH SPECIAL NEEDS (1-9)

 PSC 318 DEMOCRACY AND PEACE: PRINCIPLES AND PRACTICES IN THE URBAN EXPERIENCE